 Faculty: Dr. Gyorgyi Szabo, Jim Hickman and Matt Robertson

-Building on what we have learned in the previous weeks, Jim and Gyorgyi will expand the discussion to examine the primary theories of consciousness from history’s wisdom traditions.
-Gyorgyi’s life experience studying and practicing these ideas will inform the structure of the discussion and practice.
-This will be woven into a conversation among all of us about what we have learned in this course and how it has affected our lives.
+Building on what we have learned so far, Jim and Gyorgyi expand the discussion to examine the primary theories of consciousness from history’s wisdom traditions.
+Gyorgyi’s life experience studying and practicing these ideas will inform the structure of the presentation.

 To deepen the participants’ learning experience in this vast area of human exploration, I recommend these additional references from which to choose based on your specific areas of interest as taught in this course.